GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-21-01-multicache.md

 ---

-The first level cache will be provided by [Caffeine](https://github.com/ben-manes/caffeine), a high-performance caching library.
+**The first-level cache** will be provided by [Caffeine](https://github.com/ben-manes/caffeine), a high-performance caching library.

-The second level cache will be provided by [Redis](https://docs.spring.io/spring-data/redis/reference/redis/redis-cache.html), a popular in-memory data structure store.
+**The second-level cache** will be provided by [Redis](https://docs.spring.io/spring-data/redis/reference/redis/redis-cache.html), a popular in-memory data structure store.

 Of course, this implementation is made to be generic and can be easily adapted to other caching libraries.